Pausanias Analysis

 English Translation

 They themselves had first marched out from Oiniadai at about the hour of sleep.
-But the Akarnanians realized that they were fleeing, and thus compelled the enemy to come to battle.
+But the Acarnanians realized that they were fleeing, and thus compelled the enemy to come to battle.
 Then the Oiniadai lost about three hundred of their men; even more of the enemy, however, they themselves slew.
-The majority of their force broke away through the Akarnanians, and being joined by the Aitolians—who were favorably disposed toward them—they reached Naupaktos safely.
+The majority of their force broke away through the Acarnanians, and being joined by the Aetolians—who were favorably disposed toward them—they reached Naupactus safely.

 Proper Nouns